 The role of Prefect is an important one and if appointed students will be accepting a position of considerable responsibility.
-It is also a very exciting role and will give the opportunity to both develop leadership skills and have significant influence on the daily life of the school.
+It is also a very exciting one and will give the opportunity to develop leadership skills and have significant influence on the daily life of the school.

-Prefects are expected to perform many diverse roles some of which are listed below.
+As such prefects are expected to perform many roles some of which are listed below.

-1. Provide a role model to which other students should aspire and be an ambassador for our school
+- Provide a role model to which other students should aspire

-6. Attend meetings with the Pastoral staff as requested
+- Attend meetings with the Pastoral staff as appropriate

-7. Help to lead promotional activities for the school, including charity events
+- Help to lead promotional activities for the school, including charity events.

 Students applying to be a prefect should demonstrate:

-That they are a positive role model to other students with regard to their effort, conduct, presentation and commitment to the ethos of our school
+That they are a positive role model to other students with regard to effort, conduct and commitment to the ethos of the school.

 Their excellent record of attendance and punctuality

-That they are enthusiastic, highly motivated and have high levels of maturity and initiative
+That they are enthusiastic and highly motivated and have a good working knowledge of the school